-Long before current events changed where and how many of us work, Matt Matt Mullenweg, cofounder of WordPress had developed a 100% distributed workforce at his company Automattic.
+Long before the pandemic forever changed where and how many of us work, Matt Matt Mullenweg, co-founder of WordPress had developed a 100% distributed workforce at his company Automattic.

 Automattic is “distributed first.”
-The idea of a geographically disperse workforce was a foundational one.
+The idea of a geographically dispersed workforce was a foundational one.
 Nearly 800 employees work in 67 different countries.

 In the following video, Matt provides a number of tips for building what he calls “a distributed capability.”
 These include:

 - Always leave a trail (so others can pick up where you left off)